TroyMetrics/Benchmark-Overlays/README.md

 - Download the latest BETA version of **MSI Afterburner** from [www.guru3d.com](https://www.guru3d.com/files-details/msi-afterburner-beta-download.html)
 - The installer includes **RivaTuner Statistics Server (RTSS)** — this is required for the overlay to function.
 - During installation, ensure that **✅ RTSS is check-marked**.
-- ⚠️ Always use the version of RTSS that comes **bundled** with MSI Afterburner.
-  Using mismatched versions may cause issues like the **`[More]` button being greyed out** in Afterburner's properties menu.

 ---